 Victoria Falls Southern Province, Zambia Travel Guide

-Concentrate on the falls themselves.
-Visit Victoria Falls National To park on the Zimbabwean side for the main views.
+Focus on the falls themselves.
+Visit Victoria Falls National Park on the Zimbabwean side for the main views.

 Day 1: Arrive, check into accommodation.
 Afternoon: Visit Victoria Falls National Park (Zimbabwean side).
 Enjoy nightfall cruise on the Zambezi River.
 Conclude with dinner.

 Day 1-2: Arrive, settle.
-Explore The Falls on the zambezi river National Park on both Zimbabwean and Zambian sides.
+Explore Victoria Falls National Where to park on both Zimbabwean and Zambian sides.
 Walk across the Victoria Falls Bridge.

 On THE sixth day: Cultural insights.
-Visit a local village or go to the Boma Dinner.
+Check out a local village or go to the Boma Dinner.
 Explore town and area markets.
-Day 7: Optional morning activity or souvenir shopping.
+On THE seventh day: Optional morning activity or souvenir shopping.
 Depart.

-Self-catering accommodation or rental properties for a home-a similar environment for extended periods.
+Self-catering accommodation or rental properties for a home-like environment for extended periods.

-A long-term stay for cultural engagement, exploring surrounding less-visited areas.
+A long-term stay for engaging with local culture, exploring surrounding less-visited areas.

 Use The Largest waterfall in the world as a base for extensive regional travel.